 “Have you found work for us?”

 “Yes.
 The Captain of the Michigan has a contact back on Vingos, in the region of Strix.
 Apparently they have some paperwork that needs doing.
 Not our usual fare, but it pays well.
-And we’ll get to see Vingos!”
+And we’ll have some time for shore leave in Felis, too.
+We’ll get to see Vingos!”